top of page

 The error rate for diagnosis is estimated at 10-15%.

-Medical regulators and licensing bodies are aware of the errors in medicine.
-They have devoted study to understand them, and implemented policy to prevent them.
-This started in the 1990’s.
-Interns in hospitals were observed making critical errors endangering patient lives because they were sleep deprived and overworked.
+Medical regulators and licensing bodies are aware of these errors, and have devoted study to understand them and implemented policy to prevent them.
+For example, interns in hospitals were observed making critical errors endangering patient lives because they were sleep deprived and overworked.
 Subsequent enforcement of shift work, with manageable hours and manageable workloads, lead to a decline in errors.
 Currently, all physicians in the United States are required to complete a course in medical errors every two years - this is mandatory for license renewal.
 The goal of these courses is to make doctors aware of the sources of error.

 Sources of medical error